parthuis/parthuis.github.io/software.md

   - [Bogoliubov In-Medium Similarity Renormalization Group (BIMSRG)](https://doi.org/10.1140/epja/s10050-021-00621-6)

-The goal is for ADG to be extended to other formalisms in the years to come, including support for Gorkov Self-Consistent Green's Function theory.
+The goal is for ADG to be extended to other formalisms in the years to come, including support for Gorkov Self-Consistent Green's Function theory, as well as support for three-body forces in MBPT.